 What is SEO, what does it actually mean?

-According to professionals like the ones at Evolva, SEO stands for Search Engine Optimisation.
+According to professionals like the ones at Evolva, SEO stands for Search Engine Optimization.
 If you can imagine, search engines use bots to rush around all the web pages they can find, collecting information.
 They take this information and put it into a very large index, ranking how well the harvested knowledge answers any number of specific search queries.
 They decide which doors are shown to you so someone can decide which to go through.
 As stated in Collectiveray, SEO is basically all about tailoring the content on (and off) your website to be found by these bots.
 And to influence them positively, pushing your door to the forefront of search.

 If you imagine that on average Google handles, around 40,000 search queries every second, it’s no wonder they need to rank things.
 For businesses it’s quite important though, as 96% of all web traffic goes to the page one results, so is really important for business, and managing business and employees is essential, and you can use software like check stub maker to help you with this.